 Once the organ gains its strength back, the symptoms stop.

-Chinese Medicine sees a one-sided splitting headache or migraine as Liver Fire Blazing Upward!
+As I said, Chinese medicine sees a one-sided splitting headache or migraine as liver fire blazing upward!
 Along with this comes irritability, easy to anger, bitter taste in mouth, and constipation.
 Tick!
 Tick!
 Tick!
-These sound just like my symptoms!
+Do these sound just like your migraine symptoms too?

 One thing I thought was amazing when I was studying all this was how much the symptoms were so aligned with my own experiences.
-For example, the Liver meridian opens at the eyes and my eye pain is my early warning signal for a migraine.
+For example, the liver meridian opens at the eyes and my intense eye pain is my early warning signal for a migraine.
 I found that connection really fascinating!
-Like proof I wasn’t imagining the eye pain.
+Like proof my eye pain was actually linked to the attacks.